twilio/twilio-php/UPGRADE.md

 #### Rationale
 This is a correction for what the API actually expects.

+### CHANGED - Taskrouter Task list no longer filterable by TaskChannel
+  - Previous version incorrectly allowed setting a `taskChannel` on a `TaskReadOptions` object, this is no longer supported.

+#### Rationale
+This is a correction for what the API actually allows.
+Previous versions allowed this to be set but it would not have had any effect.

 ### CHANGED - Rename getStatistics to getTaskQueueStatistics method on Taskrouter TaskQueues